-The fifth year of OLDS surveillance resulted in the identification of a variety of respiratory illnesses from workplace exposures, as well as directing interventions through MIOSHA enforcement inspections.
-Future surveillance of OLDS cases will continue to identify workplaces where MIOSHA inspections are warranted.
+The sixth year of OLDS surveillance resulted in the identification of a variety of respiratory illnesses from workplace exposures.
+Future surveillance of OLDS cases will continue to identify workplaces where MI-OSHA inspections are warranted.
 Other activities will focus on characterizing the nature and extent of the OLDS cases, and the identification of areas where education could benefit individuals who develop OLDS and to help prevent OLDS in others with similar workplaces and exposures.